When to visit the vet?

 Therapy

-In more severe cases or non-healing erosions, surgery may be required.
-This may include removing dead tissue (debridement) or conjunctival transplantation to promote healing.
+In more severe cases or with non-healing erosions, surgical intervention may be required.
+This may include removing dead tissue (debridement) or a conjunctival graft to promote healing.

-The use of special contact lenses, called “therapeutic lenses”, can also be considered to protect the cornea and support healing.
+The use of special contact lenses, referred to as “therapeutic lenses,” may also be considered to protect the cornea and support healing.

 Prognosis and follow-up care

-The prognosis for dogs with corneal erosions is generally good, especially if the injuries are recognized and treated early.
+The prognosis for dogs with corneal erosions is generally good, especially when injuries are detected and treated early.
 Superficial erosions often heal completely within a few days to weeks.

 Regular follow-up visits to the veterinarian are important to monitor the healing process and adjust treatment if necessary.